MetOffice/CDDS/docs/operational_procedure/cmip6.md

-# Generating CMORised data with CDDS for CMIP6 / CMIP6 Plus simulations using the CDDS Suite
+# Generating CMORised data with CDDS for CMIP6 / CMIP6 Plus simulations using the CDDS Workflow

 See also [guidance for adhoc generation of CMORised data](../gcmodeldev).